XuhuiZhou/Toxic_Debias/README.md

 # Toxic Language Debiasing
-This repo contains the code for our paper "".
+This repo contains the code for our paper "Challenges in Automated Debiasing for Toxic Language Detection".
 In particular, it contains the code to fine-tune RoBERTa and RoBERTa with the ensemble-based method in the task of toxic language prediction.
 It also contains the index of data points that we used in the experiments.